Balding Beards is reader-supported. When you buy through external links, we may earn an affiliate commission. Learn more.

 This Panasonic unit is the first I have used that does NOT irritate the inside of my nose, yet trims really close.

-- Built in vacuum system efficiently sucks up hair once its cut.
+- The built-in vacuum system efficiently sucks up hair once it’s cut.
 No more itching and sneezing because of loose strands

 - It’s washable and easy to clean

 - Circular blade action doesn’t tug on hair and helps keep the process painless

 - Some reviewers noted that this trimmer is louder than many others, which can be annoying when used to trim ear hair